exonum/exonum-doc/src/advanced/merkelized-list.md

 3. `i` is the index of a `Proofnode` itself. `left_i`, `right_i` and `val_i` are the indices of the nested (child) `Proofnode`(s).
 4. `i` for the outmost proofnode is `0`.
-5. Custom functions to compute "val" hash for each individual entity type are required on client.
+5. Custom functions to compute `val` hash for each individual entity type are required on client.
 Each function should construct a byte array from `ValueJson` fields using specific [Exonum serialization](../architecture/serialization.md) and compute "val" hash according to [2](#hashing-rules).